 Majors will develop a learning contract, required by week six of the second semester, sophomore year (or at least one month after major declaration), structured around two thematic tracks (e.g., Identity Based Conflict,

+Additional information

-Additional information International Diplomacy and Conflict, Organizational Conflict, Peace/War, etc.).
+International Diplomacy and Conflict, Organizational Conflict, Peace/War, etc.).
 The terms of the contract specify the substantive nature of the chosen tracks, including relevant courses.
 Majors must take at least four courses at the 300-400 level; two in each track.
 Each track must consist of at least three courses, but no more than five courses can be credited to a single track.

 Requirements for a minor in Peace and Conflict Studies

+Total courses

+required

+Five

+Core courses

 PACS 100

-Also required are two 200-level courses and two 300-level courses, to be selected in consultation with the coordinator of conflict studies, from two academic disciplines.
+Also required are two 200-level courses and two 300-level courses, to be

+Other courses

+selected in consultation with the coordinator of conflict studies, from two

+academic disciplines.